SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

     If the path is relative,
     it is taken from the directory in which the run description YAML file resides.

-  * For NEMO-3.4 the run description YAML file must now contain an :kbd:`output` section that contains a :kbd:`files` key, the value of which is the file path/name of the :file:`iodef.xml` file to use for the run.
+  * For NEMO-3.4 the run description YAML file must now contain an ``output`` section that contains a ``files`` key, the value of which is the file path/name of the :file:`iodef.xml` file to use for the run.
     For example:

     .. code-block:: yaml